ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_genes.md

 <br><br>

-## PAE
+## PEA

- Last step of the analysis is to perform pathway enrichment analysis with [clusterprofiler](../modules/local/clusterprofiler)
+ Last step of the analysis is to perform pathway enrichment analysis with [clusterprofiler](../modules/local/clusterprofiler) or biotranslator [biotranslator](../modules/local/biotranslator).

 <br>